Base milestones on objective evaluation of working systems.

 - Integrating to illustrate a particular feature, capability, or Nonfunctional Requirement (NFR)

-- Integrating with the support of prototypes and mock-ups in place of scarce or expensive components
+- Partial integration with the support of prototypes and mock-ups in place of scarce or expensive components

-It is also important to remember that frequent integration represents a natural challenge for groups that are in the process of transitioning to Lean and Agile methods.
-That is normal and should not be an excuse to reduce the scope or extent of integration.
-Most of the challenges should disappear with the increasing maturity of the train, but only if the teams start immediately.
+It’s also important to remember that continuous integration represents a natural challenge for groups still transitioning to Lean and Agile methods.
+That’s normal and should not be an excuse to reduce the scope or extent of integration.
+Most of the challenges should disappear as the ART matures.

 Attendees typically include: